anxuanhan/drug_toxicity_prediction/README.md

 # drug_toxicity_predction
-This is a binary project to predict whether a drug will be toxic, using the Multi-Layer Perceptron (MLP) algorithm，which are carefully implemented by pytorch.
+This project is for users to predict the toxicity of drugs, using the Multi-Layer Perceptron (MLP) algorithm, which is carefully implemented by pytorch.
+## Description
+Cell and animal experiences are the traditional way to determine whether a drug is toxic, but it can waste a lot of time, money and effort to screen it.
+Now we use the  deeplearning MLP algorithm to model according to the known drug features and drug labels, and find the best model to predict toxicity based on the maximum value of f1-score from the validation dataset.
+In order to help people better use the model to predict drug toxicity, a minor software was written, which only needs to input the absolute path of the csv file that holds the drug characteristics to get the prediction results.
 ## Environment
 * Python 3.9.13
 * PyTorch 2.0.1